fusioncharts/dev_centre_docs/chart-guide/chart-configurations/trend-lines-and-zones.md

 Click [here](http://jsfiddle.net/fusioncharts/0u6eLpzc/ "@@open-newtab") to edit the above chart.

-## Add trend lines for a dual y-axis chart
+## Add Trend Lines for a Dual Y-axis Chart

 Since a dual y-axis chart has 2 y-axes, you need to define both the trend line and the axis on which the line will be defined.
 Set the value of the `parentYAxis` attribute of the `line` object to `S`, to show the trend line on the secondary axis.